jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_basics.rst

 This creates a deployment work resource with the name `static-website-deployment`.
 The deployment ensures that there are 3 pods running the docker image at any one time (defined in replicas).
-The selector is used to define what pods are being managed, and are the same as the metadata.lables.app found in the template section.
+The selector.matchLabels.app is used to define what pods are being managed, and are the same as the metadata.labels.app found in the template section.
 This metadata is applied to each pod that is created.
 The pod template defines how the pod are created, so in each of the 3 pods there will be a running container named static-website-container, and the pod would expose port 80.

 To run the above: